ddh/SWAPR/README.txt

 -Request to borrow a listing
 -View you account info, listings, and exchanges on your account page

 The file structure of this app is the standard Ruby on Rails structure.
-The application front end files are located in the app/ directory.
+The application file are located in the app/ directoy.
+Controllers can be found in the app/controllers directory.
+Views can ve found in the app/views folder.
 A schema of the database can be found in db/schema.rb file.